Williams runs for 2 TDs, No. 2 Ohio St gets by Northwestern

 The Buckeyes (9-0, 6-0 Big Ten, No. 2 CFP) came in tied with Tennessee in the AP poll and trailing only the Volunteers in the season’s first College Football Playoff rankings.
 But what figured to be an easy win turned into a struggle.

+The heavy rain that fell at times and gusting winds that blew passes off course all afternoon helped make it that way.
+Northwestern’s physical play, particularly in the early going, only added to the difficulties.

+”I’ve never been around conditions like this,” Day said. ”It must have been 30-mile-an-hour winds.
+And if you’ve ever tried to golf in 30-mile-an-hour winds, it’s hard to get off the tee, (let alone) throw a football.
+We saw this coming, so we had a plan. … There were times I was concerned about the snap coming back.”

-Ohio State didn’t score until the closing minutes of the first half, when Emeka Egbuka ran it in from the 15, with the rain and whipping wind not to mention Northwestern’s physical play creating havoc.
+The Buckeyes didn’t score until the closing minutes of the first half, when Emeka Egbuka ran it in from the 15.

-Williams gave Ohio State the lead with a 27-yard touchdown in the third quarter.
+Williams gave Ohio State the lead with a 27-yard touchdown in the third quarter and celebrated by making snow angels in the grass.
 He made it 21-7 when he scored from the 2 with about 4 1/2 minutes remaining in the game after C.J.
 Stroud broke a 44-yard run, and the Buckeyes came away with a tougher-than-expected win.

 The Wildcats (1-8, 1-5) dropped their eighth straight, matching their worst skid since the 1998 team lost eight in a row.
 They are 5-17 since falling to Ohio State in the 2020 conference championship game.

 Ohio State came came in averaging 48.9 points – second only to Tennessee – and hadn’t scored fewer than 44 in a Big Ten game.
-But the ugly conditions and Northwestern’s physical play in the trenches made for a tough time.
+But the Buckeyes had a tough time getting going.

 Northwestern, which has not beaten a top-five team since knocking off No. 2 Oklahoma and No. 5 Iowa in the first two games of the 1959 season, grabbed a 7-0 lead midway through the first quarter when Hull took a direct snap and scored from the 16.